JustGoscha/puzzle-exercise/README.md

 http://jsperf.com/puzzle-simple-test

 # Conclusion
 Solution 2 is much faster.
 The recursive solution has to compute every solution log2(x) times.
-Whereas in solution 2 the computation takes place only once (albeit a power and a log computation which can be fairly expensive).
+Whereas in solution 2, with the equation, the computation takes place only once (albeit a power and a log computation which can be fairly expensive).
 It's easy to see, but the test also confirms it.
 It's only faster for x < 100 or x < 1000.